-Source: Agricultural Small Area Statistics for Wales, Welsh Government approximately 73%.
-A further 16.6% is being used for crops and horticulture which compares to a 4.6% average in Wales, there is also a small proportion of farm woodland (6.4%) within Monmouthshire which compares to a Welsh average of 4.7%.
-The majority of farmland in Monmouthshire is used as grassland, and the proportion is marginally higher than the Welsh proportion.
+Source: SFR 304/2021: Agricultural Small Area Statistics for Wales, Welsh Government compares to a 4.9% average in Wales, there is also a small proportion of farm woodland (8.5%) within Monmouthshire which compares to a Welsh average of 7.1%.
+The majority of farmland in Monmouthshire is used as grassland, and the proportion is lower than the Welsh proportion.
 The proportion of farming land in use for crops and horticulture is significantly higher than the Welsh average.
-The grassland classification has been broken down further, indicating that within the County, there is a considerably larger percentage of Permanent Pasture, totalling approximately 84.1%; approximately 2.6% is identified as Rough Grazing land; and approximately 7.8% is identified as New Grassland.
+The grassland classification has been broken down further, indicating that within the County, there is a considerably larger percentage of Permanent Pasture, totalling approximately 83.91%; approximately 3.5% is identified as Rough Grazing land; and approximately 12.6% is identified as New Grassland.

-Chart 16 breaks down the use of farming land within Monmouthshire, approximately three quarters of land (76%) is identified as grassland compared to a Welsh average of
+Chart 16 breaks down the use of farming land within Monmouthshire, approximately three quarters of land (74.3%) is identified as grassland compared to a Welsh average of approximately 86.6%.
+A further 15.6% is being used for crops and horticulture which